Nexai-net/democrite/README.md

 ### Client

-A client is another program that consume the cluster capabilities. <br />
-This one need configuration to found the cluster and send request. <br />
-We advise to create a client and cluster's node on different machines. <br />
+A client is a separate program that utilizes the cluster's capabilities.<br /> It requires configuration to locate the cluster and send requests.<br /> It is advisable to set up the client and the cluster's nodes on different machines.<br />

 Democrite client could be setup individually or through existing application setup.